sparkflows/sparkflows-docs/docs/developer-guide/pipeline-node.rst

 XMLParser
 ------------------------

-XMLParser nodes can be added to Fire Insights by adding JSON files.
+XMLParser nodes can be added to Sparkflows by adding JSON files.

 Below is an example JSON for a XMLParser node which parses XML files.